Chapter 1 - Arrival

 The new recruits had been shown the Cage on the first day at sea.
 At the lowest point you could get on the ship and still be in the ship, against the keel in the bilge was an iron cage.
 More like a series of 5 small cages, each with a locking door on one side.
 Each cage was small, barely big enough for a full grown man if he hunched over and squeezed in.
 Which was kind of the point, Rishmond guessed.
 An uncomfortable place for anyone to spend any amount of time.
 Two to three feet of ocean water constantly covered the bottom of the bilge.
 Standing in one of those cages meant your feet and lower legs would be submerged in cold sea water constantly.
 The cages were all set about 4 feet apart, likely so the occupants couldn't grab at each other if there were more than one down here.
 The only light source was the lamp held aloft by the crewman tasked to show the new crew what they might find themselves in if they disobeyed orders or stepped out of line of Church or ship law.
 The cages were enchanted they were told, so that a person in one could not hear or speak to anyone outside of that cage.
 That sounded to Rishmond to be an unnecessary addition to an already terrible state, but, there must be a reason for it.
 Rishmond had never been sent to the cage, but one of the new recruits had been, a thin, angry-faced man who professed a great love of the Church and claimed to know a Priest in some town called Stormend.
 The professed celebrity did him no good when he demanded more food on the second day of the voyage and pushed one of the deckhands out of the way to serve himself a second helping of stew.
 He'd been beaten and dragged off to the cage, returning several days later, sick, weak and much quieter than before he left.
 He'd been given a night to recover and then put back to work.
 He'd caused no trouble since and even now sat quietly on the deck, head down, arms wrapped tightly around himself.

-They had all been told that even if they did escape the ship and run away into this new land, the Church would be able to locate them via magic in the marking they'd all been given.
+They'd all been told that even if they did escape the ship and run away into this new land, the Church would be able to locate them via magic in the marking they'd all been given.
 And no country would ever accept them or shelter them out of fear of the Church and The Arrangement of Peace.
 They would become hunted and shunned.
 Rishmond had no intention of testing the truth of any of that.
 He had his doubts about the fear other countries might have of The Arrangement of Peace and the Church, military might or not, else why would the Church not be the established religion of all other countries?
 But, the risk seemed real, and no doubt there were plenty of people in other countries willing to turn over a runaway sailor for the right amount of coin.

 Coin.
 You either had it, or you didn't.
 Those with it did what they wanted, those without were at the mercy of those with.
 Not really the best arrangement as far as Rishmond was concerned, especially since getting coin if you didn't have it was damn near impossible.
 The goal for most people seemed to be to get coin, by hook or by crook.
 The means didn't matter to most.
 Rishmond couldn't recall anyone in his life getting enough coin to raise themselves from the ranks of the poor to that of the rich.
 He was pretty sure it had never happened and never would.
 Not for him or any of those he knew.

 Rishmond strained to hear the sounds from outside.
 He wondered what this port was like.
-What were the people who lived here like?
+What the people who lived here were like.
 He listened as voices were raised outside on what he thought might be the end of the gang plank.
 The voices became louder, an argument had started.
 He listened, the voice of the first mate he recognized.
 The words clarified as the voices got louder.

 "You've no right or authority to board this vessel!
 She is the property and under the sov'rent o' the Church and The 'Rangement o' Peace!!"
 The First Mate's voice was loud and firm with certainty.